UniversalDevicesInc-PG3/udi-poly-notification/README.md

 # Customized Content

 I've been begging Michel and Chris to allow sending ISY "Customized Content" to a nodeserver.
 This would make things much simpler.
+Chris has said this is on the list, so hopefully will happen soon.
 Even better if ISY added Pushover as a service inside the Emails/Notifications page :)

 ## Installation